mhmdfjr/mhmdfjr/README.md

 # 💫 About Me:
 Hello, my name is Mohamad Fajar Nur Khasani and I'm 20 years old.<br>I'm a front end web developer.
 I studied Computer Science at University & Computer Networks in High School.<br>I have had a great interest in Technology & Arts since I was a child.
-I will always live to learn even one new word.
+I'm so excited to collaborate with you.

 ## 🌐 Socials: